backstage/backstage/docs/frontend-system/architecture/60-migrations.md

 });
 ```

+### Moved `createApp`

+The `createApp` function has been moved to the new `@backstage/frontend-defaults` package.
+The old export from `@backstage/frontend-app-api` is now deprecated and should be replaced with the new one.

 ### Removed support for "v1" extensions

 Extensions created with `@backstage/frontend-plugin-api` from before the 1.30 release are no longer supported by `createApp`.
 To be able to use extensions in a new app, they need to be created with `@backstage/frontend-plugin-api` version 0.7.0 or later.